gmflau/asm-tls-origination-via-sidecar-proxy/README.md

 For example,
 kubectl exec -it pod/redis-client-6fdbfc948-9wgrc  -c redis-client  /bin/bash
 ```
-Verify the connection using standard TCP to connect to a TLS-enabled Redis Enterprise database instance via Istio sidecar:
+Verify the connection using standard TCP to connect to a TLS-enabled Redis Enterprise database instance through Istio sidecar:
 ```
 redis-cli -h <REPLACE_WITH_REDIS_HOST> -p <REPLACE_WITH_REDIS_PORT> -a <REPLACE_WITH_YOUR_PASSWORD>
 set "hello" "Redis Labs"